Project & programme development

 1. Background

-The devastating 2019/20 bushfires in Victoria (Australia) burnt over 1.5 million hectares, killed an estimated 3 billion animals, and destroyed over 400 homes.
+The devastating 2019–20 bushfires in Victoria scorched over 1.5 million hectares, killed an estimated 3 billion animals, and destroyed more than 400 homes.

-I met with a group of friends for dinner and we reflected on our worries about climate change.
-From this conversation our grassroots community group was born.
-We were motivated to protect the natural places we love and preserve resources for future generations.
+In the aftermath, a group of friends and I came together over dinner, sharing our fears about the future.
+From that conversation, our grassroots community group was born - driven by a desire to protect the places we love and preserve resources for generations to come.

 Our team of volunteers at a community film-screening of '2040'